niko1499/Lidar_Utility/README.md

 # Lidar_Utility
 Nikolas Xarles Gamarra -+- nxgamarra@gmail.com -+- https://github.com/niko1499/Lidar_Utility
 ## Description
-This "Lidar_Utility" is a coclection or ROS nodes that are useful for filtering and interpreting point cloud data.
+This "Lidar_Utility" is a collection or ROS nodes that are useful for filtering and interpreting point cloud data.
 It depends on [ROS](http://wiki.ros.org/) and [PCL](http://pointclouds.org/documentation/).
 A basic understanding of ROS is recommended for being able to understand the nodes and topics that make this project work.
-This porject can be used with any source of data that publishes a point cloud to a ROS PointCloud2 topic.
+This project can be used with any source of data that publishes a point cloud to a ROS PointCloud2 topic.

 ## To download and compile the project:
 ```